-The age-restriction shall limit the townhouse dwelling units to occupancy by seniors, age 55 or older; or their spouses of any age; provide for reasonable time-limit guest visitation rights; and may authorize special exceptions that allow persons of all ages to live in the townhouse dwelling unit together with a senior resident, if the Planning Board so approves and specifies in its Design and Site Plan Approval.
+The age-restriction shall limit the townhouse dwelling units to tenancy by Age-Qualified Occupants; or their respective Non-Age Qualifying Occupants; provide for reasonable time-limit guest visitation rights; and may authorize special exceptions that allow persons of all ages to live in the townhouse dwelling unit together with an Age-Qualifying Occupant, if the Planning Board so approves and specifies in its Design and Site Plan Approval.

-Except in the event of the death of the Age-Qualifying Occupant of a townhouse dwelling unit, or foreclosure or other involuntary transfer of a townhouse dwelling unit, a two-year exemption shall be allowed to facilitate the transfer of townhouse dwelling units to another eligible household.
+Except in the event of the death of the Age-Qualifying Occupant of a townhouse dwelling unit, or foreclosure or other involuntary transfer of a townhouse dwelling unit, a two-year exemption shall be allowed to facilitate the transfer of townhouse dwelling units to another Age-Qualifying eligible household.

-Deed restrictions, including age-restrictions, shall run with the land in perpetuity and shall be enforceable by an association of owners or any owner(s) of dwelling units in the development and by the Town of Belmont.
+Deed restrictions, including age restrictions, shall run with the land in perpetuity and shall be enforceable by an association of owners or any owner(s) of dwelling units in the development and by the Town of Belmont.

 The continuing observance and enforcement of the age-restriction described herein shall be a condition of compliance with the MDZ3OD.
-Exceptions to this requirement shall be allowed only in the case where eligible residents are deceased, there are no surviving eligible residents, and the units are owned and occupied by the deceased eligible resident's surviving spouse.